 How to get here

-Iittala village is situated right next to Finland’s mail railway route and highway E12, between Helsinki (120 km/ appr.
+Iittala village is situated right next to Finland’s main railway route and highway E12, between Helsinki (120 km/ appr.
 1.5 hour) and Tampere (60 km/45 min).
 You can reach us by train, by bus or by car.
 The closest parking area is next to the Iittala Glass Centre and bus stops within half a kilometre to two kilometres.
 When traveling by train you arrive in Iittala Naive Art Railway Station.
 It is the first of its kind in Finland.
 It is only a 10-minute walk to our art centre from the Iittala Naive Art Railway Station.